Chen He, MD

 Assistant Program Director

-Dr. Beck-Esmay completed medical school at the University of Minnesota and emergency medicine residency at New York University-Bellevue, where she also served as Chief Resident.
+Dr. Beck-Esmay received her MD from the University of Minnesota and trained in emergency medicine at New York University-Bellevue, where she served as Chief Resident.
 She is passionate about emergency medicine education and the FOAM movement and is proud to have contributed content to numerous FOAM resources.
 She is Editor-In-Chief of FemInEM, Associate Editor of R.E.B.E.L.
 EM, a contributor to EM:RAP and UC:RAP, and has spoken nationally and internationally at conferences including SMACC, EEM, FIX and Rebellion in EM.
 She came to MW after residency as co-director of the medical student clerkship before becoming the assistant program director of the residency program in 2018.

 Assistant Program Director